 Work in machinery operation, servicing, product demonstration, machinery sales and equipment hire.

 Five GCSEs at grade 4 or C, including English and Maths.
-One satisfactory reference is also needed.
+A satisfactory reference is also needed.

 BTEC Level 3 in Land-Based Engineering